hobo71/wpsso-plm/readme.txt

 * *Improvements*
 	* None
 * *Bugfixes*
-	* Add 'acceptsreservations', 'hasMenu', and 'servesCuisine' meta tags for the FoodEstablishment type instead of LocalBusiness.
+	* Add 'acceptsreservations', 'hasMenu', and 'servesCuisine' meta tags only for FoodEstablishment instead of any LocalBusiness.
 * *Developer Notes*
 	* None